-The first glimpse of this perfectly formed volcanic lake sucks your breath away as your dilapidated bus lurches over the caldera lip and hurtles towards the first of the 44 (yep, they’re numbered) hairpin bends down to the lakeshore.
-Monkeys watch your progress from the crash barriers as the lush rainforest of the heights retreats from the ever-expanding farms and paddies of the lowlands.
+The first glimpse of this perfectly formed volcanic lake sucks your breath away as you lurch over the caldera lip and hurtle towards the first of the 44 (numbered) hairpin bends down to the lakeshore.
+Monkeys watch your progress from the crash barriers as the road takes you down from the lush rainforest of the highlands to the ever-expanding farms and paddies of the lowlands.

 When the traveller tide receded from Bukittinggi, Danau Maninjau was left high and dry.
 The locals looked to more sustainable sources of income and aquaculture to fill the void.
-Fish farms now dot the lake foreshore.
+Fish farms now dot the lake foreshore, outnumbering tourists.

-Ground zero is the intersection where the Bukittinggi highway meets the lake road in the middle of Maninjau village.
-Turn left or right and drive 60km and you’ll end up back here.
-The lake is 17km long, 8km wide and 460m above sea level.
-Most places of interest spread out north along the road to Bayur (3.5km) and beyond.
-Tell the conductor where you’re staying and you’ll be dropped off at the right spot.
+The lake is 460m above sea level and encircled by a 60km road.
+Most places of interest spread out north from Maninjau village to Bayur (3.5km) and beyond.
+If coming by bus, tell the conductor where you’re staying and you’ll be dropped off at the right spot.